 Stockholders, we realize you have a lot of choices when choosing where to invest.
 We appreciate your trust in The Joint.
-We hope our approach to growing your company and capital is consistent with your values and objectives.

-On April 25, 2023, we mailed to our stockholders our 2022 Annual Report and proxy statement, along with the proxy card.
+On April 23, 2024, we mailed to our stockholders our 2023 Annual Report and proxy statement, along with the proxy card.
 The proxy card includes instructions on how to vote online, by phone, and by mail.
 Your vote is important regardless of the number of shares you own.
 Whether or not you plan to attend the Annual Meeting, we encourage you to consider the matters presented in the proxy statement and vote as soon as possible.
-We hope that you will be able to join us on May 25th.
+We hope that you will be able to join us on May 22nd.
 Thank you for your ownership and support of The Joint Corp.

-Peter D. Holt President and Chief Executive Officer
+President and Chief Executive Officer

-2022 Financial Highlights
+2023 Financial Highlights

-For 2022, The Joint reached another record level for system-wide sales, delivered steady annual same-store sales growth, and generated \$11.1 million of cash from operations.
+For 2023, The Joint reached another record level for system-wide sales, delivered steady annual same-store sales growth, and generated \$14.7 million of cash from operations.
 These achievements reflect the company business model's resiliency and the validation of future opportunities and growth.